skd/telegram-bot-help-ua-ch/README.md

 ## Functionality wishlist

+- [ ] GUI editor of a conversation tree
+- [ ] Data pushes of conversation tree
 - [ ] Inline buttons.
 A scripter should be allowed to choose what kind of buttons to have attached.
 They should work same as keyboard buttons.
+- [ ] Persistent stats collection to redis.
-- [x] Stats collection.
+- [x] Simple Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.
 - [x] Persistent sessions.
 Persist bot state across restarts (in an encrypted form).
 - [x] Option to collect feedback.
 - [x] Handle errors by forwarding them to a feedback channel.